 Statistics indicate that an astonishing one-third of the world’s food gets lost or wasted every year.
 At the same time, over one in ten households in the USA are considered 'food insecure' (defined by the USDA as those who are uncertain of having, or unable to acquire, enough food to meet the needs of all their household members).

-Fortunately, many organizations and a number of apps have popped up in recent years to tackle the problem of food waste.
+Fortunately, many organisations and a number of apps have popped up in recent years to tackle the problem of food waste.
 Some of these apps are focused on the end consumer, offering excess food stock at reduced prices, while many also address the problem of redistribution to the less fortunate.

-So whether you are a regular foodie who also loves a food discount, a chef or food business owner, or just someone who wants to give a lending hand to those in need, join the fight against food waste with these top 6 food waste apps.
+So, whether you are a regular foodie who also loves a food discount, a chef or food business owner, or just someone who wants to give a lending hand to those in need, join the fight against food waste with these top 6 food waste apps.

 6 Best Food Waste Apps